Everyone's Talking About Soft Brexit So Here's What That Could Really Mean

 A multi-year transition deal

-Officials both past and present have long advised the government to secure an interim arrangement that traces the status quo as closely as possible for a number of years beyond March 2019.
+Officials past and present have long advised the government to secure an interim arrangement that traces the status quo as closely as possible for a number of years beyond March 2019.

 Their argument is that such an arrangement would give the UK the time it needs to properly prepare for, and then implement, an orderly exit.
 It would also provide the government and the EU with the space and time to figure out and negotiate a comprehensive future relationship.

-There are reports that the chancellor Philip Hammond and home secretary Amber Rudd are now among a number of cabinet members pushing for this approach.
-Former Tory party leader William Hague is also among those advocating to remain in the single market for a transitional phase.
+There are reports that chancellor Philip Hammond and home secretary Amber Rudd are now among a number of cabinet members pushing for this approach.
+Former Tory party leader William Hague is also among those advocating for remaining in the single market for a transitional phase.

-Such a plan would also reduce the risks of no deal being reached as well as alleviate concerns on both sides that the two-year clock to conclude a deal has been ticking since March, and negotiations haven’t even begun yet.
+Such a plan would also reduce the risks of no deal being reached and alleviate concerns on both sides over the fact that the two-year clock to conclude a deal has been ticking since March and negotiations haven’t even begun yet.

 Before the election, the government mostly ignored advice along these lines, angling instead for swift divorce talks, for these to take place in parallel to trade negotiations, and for a relatively short implementation phase.
-And throughout May robotically stuck to her “no deal is better than a bad deal” mantra.
+And throughout, May stuck robotically to her “no deal is better than a bad deal” mantra.

 A prolonged transitional deal would probably mean that freedom of movement would continue for many more years, and the UK would also have to wait throughout the interim phase before being able to conclude any trade deals.

-Meanwhile, the Labour manifesto also appears to open the door to a more flexible transition arrangement, stating that “no deal is the worst possible deal for Britain.”
+Meanwhile, the Labour manifesto appears to open the door to a more flexible transition arrangement, stating that “no deal is the worst possible deal for Britain.”

-On their part, the EU’s negotiating guidelines state that any interim deal will need to be clearly defined, limited in time, and subject to effective enforcement mechanisms.
-The guidelines are also clear the “no cherry-picking” principle would also apply to any temporary deal.
+For its part, the EU’s negotiating guidelines state that any interim deal will need to be clearly defined, limited in time, and subject to effective enforcement mechanisms.
+The guidelines also make clear that the “no cherry-picking” principle would also apply to any temporary deal.

-Any pathway, be it temporary or permanent, to the single market that passes through membership of the European Free Trade Association (EFTA) or the European Economic Area (EEA), an agreement between EU member states and three EFTA members – Liechtenstein, Norway and Iceland – underpinning an internal market, would require the UK to accept the four freedoms, make contributions to the EU budget and in effect implement most EU law without having a veto on shaping new rules.
-EFTA's other member, Switzerland, has its own set of bilateral agreements with the EU which allow it to participate in the internal market.
-EFTA members are not in the EU's customs union enabling them to have their own network of free trade agreements.
-(But outside the customs union, the UK would remain short of a solution at the border with Ireland).
+Any pathway, be it temporary or permanent, to the single market that passes through membership of the European Free Trade Association (EFTA) or the European Economic Area (EEA) – an agreement between EU member states and three EFTA members (Liechtenstein, Norway, and Iceland) that underpins an internal market – would require the UK to accept the four freedoms, make contributions to the EU budget, and in effect implement most EU law without having a veto on shaping new rules.
+EFTA's other member, Switzerland, has its own set of bilateral agreements with the EU that allow it to participate in the internal market.
+EFTA members are not in the EU's customs union, enabling them to have their own network of free trade agreements.
+(But outside the customs union, the UK would remain short of a solution at the border with Ireland.)

 A continued relationship with EU agencies, but at a cost

 There are currently dozens of administrative functions covered by EU agencies.
 These functions cannot be simply transposed into UK law.
-They include matters like the certification provided by the European Aviation Safety Agency that enables planes to fly between member states, the evaluation, monitoring and marketing of medicines, or Europol's criminal information databases, and the functions established by Euratom to oversee safety standards in the nuclear industry.
+They include matters like the certification provided by the European Aviation Safety Agency that enables planes to fly between member states; the evaluation, monitoring and marketing of medicines; Europol's criminal information databases; and the functions established by Euratom to oversee safety standards in the nuclear industry.

-In some cases, Britain would be able to negotiate a third country relationship with these agencies.
-In others, it would need to replicate the functions domestically.
-This whole body of work alone, according to both UK and EU officials BuzzFeed News has spoken to, alongside filling a shortage of the required skills, could take more than two years.
+In some cases Britain would be able to negotiate a third-country relationship with these agencies.
+In others it would need to replicate the functions domestically.
+This whole body of work alone, according to UK and EU officials BuzzFeed News has spoken to, alongside filling a shortage of the required skills, could take more than two years.

-The government has yet to spell out a plan for how it intends to tackle this particular task, while Jeremy Corbyn said on Sunday: “there's a whole host of European agencies - Euratom, security, environment - in which we wish to be part of.”
+The government has yet to spell out a plan for how it intends to tackle this particular task, while Jeremy Corbyn said on Sunday: “There's a whole host of European agencies – Euratom, security, environment – in which we wish to be part of.”

 But May’s Article 50 letter has notified the EU that the UK is pulling out of Euratom.
 It is unclear how a Labour government could reverse this decision, or how under Labour’s plans the UK could enjoy the same status of member states as a non-EU member in a string of other agencies.

 Continued participation in agencies and programmes would come at a financial cost.
-Both parties haven't been clear about how much money they're prepared to pay into the EU after 2019.
+Both parties have been unclear about how much money they're prepared to pay into the EU after 2019.

 Guaranteeing citizens' rights, but that means a role for the ECJ

-Both the government and Labour have said they want to guarantee the rights of EU citizens living in the UK as well as those of Britons living elsewhere in the EU.
-Corbyn’s party has gone a step further than the Tories pledging to unilaterally guarantee existing rights for all EU nationals living in Britain as well as then working to secure reciprocal rights for UK citizens.
+Both the government and Labour have said they want to guarantee the rights of EU citizens living in the UK, as well as those of Britons living elsewhere in the EU.
+Corbyn’s party has gone a step further than the Tories, pledging to unilaterally guarantee existing rights for all EU nationals living in Britain as well as then working to secure reciprocal rights for UK citizens.

 However, the crux of this debate isn’t only about protecting all existing rights but how to guarantee them in future too.
 In order to do this, the EU argues that there needs to be a mechanism to settle any disputes and protect citizens from possible changes in national legislation (in the UK or elsewhere in Europe).
 The ECJ is one possible supranational arbiter of any accord (and of the overall UK-EU exit deal).